![]() | ![]() | ![]() | |

 hand, we head south through the Sonoran foothills and then the low desert on our way to San Carlos.
 Roadside birding will include a stop north of Hermosillo in habitat suitable for Bendire's Thrasher and Black-tailed Gnatcatcher.
 Once we arrive at the coast in San Carlos we will visit a local estuary to take in the shorebird and large wader spectacle.
 Night at Condos Garimar.

-Day 3: Our birding begins with local birding in and around San Carlos including nearby Miramar Bay Late morning we will make the 3.5 hour drive to Alamos, the base for our tropical deciduous forest birding for the next three days.
+Day 2: Our birding begins with local birding in Arroyo Pirinola for desert species such as Costa's Hummingbird, Gray Vireo, and Rufous-winged Sparrow.
+Late morning we will head south checking out Miramar Bay before making the 3.5 hour drive to Alamos, the base for our tropical deciduous forest birding for the next three days.
 Late afternoon at the lodge may afford us our first looks at foothill regulars such as Thick-billed Kingbird, Streak-backed Oriole, and Social Flycatcher.
 Optional owling after dusk.
 Night at El Pedregal

-Day 11: Our last morning to bird the pine/oak habitat in nearby El Cajon.
+Day 10: Our last morning to bird the pine/oak habitat in nearby El Cajon.
 We may add species such as Buff-breasted Flycatcher, Blue-throated Mountain Gem, Slate-throated Redstart, and Red-naped Sapsucker.
 After lunch we are on the westbound train to El Fuerte.
+Evening birding along the Rio Fuerte at Ocolome gives us a chance to view Elegant Quail, Great Kiskadee, and a roost of Mexican Parrotlets among others.
 Night Hotel El Fuerte.

-Day 13: Today we head north with our main birding objective being the massive coastal estuary at Yavaros back in Sonora.
+Day 11: Today we head north with our main birding objective being the massive coastal estuary at Yavaros back in Sonora.
 The array of shorebirds, gulls, terns, and long-legged waders is truly impressive.
 Our shorebird haul alone may include hundreds of Marbled Godwit, dozens of Knot, Wilson's Plover, Ruddy Turnstone, Gull-billed Tern, and even flocks of wintering Brant.
-Afternoon drive of around 3 hours will bring us back to San Carlos.
-Night Hacienda Tetakawi.
+Night at Best Western Hotel del Rio in Navojoa.

 Copper Canyon Triplist March 2007